ucldc/nuxeo-extent-stats/README.md

 There is a `Dockerfile` for creating an image in which to run `exentstats.py`.

-The `sceptre` directory contains [sceptre](https://docs.sceptre-project.org) a CloudFormation template for creating a CodeBuild project and an ECS task in AWS.
+The `sceptre` directory contains a CloudFormation template for creating a CodeBuild project and an ECS task in AWS (using [sceptre](https://docs.sceptre-project.org)).

-The `run-extent-stats.py` runs the `extentstats.py` script in a container on Fargate.
+The `run-extent-stats.py` script runs the `extentstats.py` script in a container on Fargate.

-**TODOs**: there are still several things that are on the roadmap to get automated around building and deploying.
+**TODOs**: there are still several things that are on the roadmap w/r/t to automation of building and deploying, including getting this into Airflow.

 ## Run extent stats in Fargate